bilalghani1/free5gc-multi-upfs/README.md

 - PSA-UPF-1
 - PSA-UPF-2

-The **SMF** will be configured using the following config file:
+The **SMF** will be configured using this configuration [file](https://github.com/bilalghani1/free5gc-multi-upfs/blob/main/config/multiUPF/smfcfg_multi.yaml)

-config file /config/multiUPF/smfcfg_multi.yaml

 ## Documentation